-3.1 Any lighting devices associated with the signage, such as sensory lighting, must be positioned on the site and shielded so as not to cause glare or other nuisance to nearby residents or motorists.
-Night lighting must be designed, constructed and operated in accordance with 'Australian Standard AS4282 - Control of the obtrusive effects of outdoor lighting' and 'Civil Aviation Safety Authority (CASA) Guidelines: Lighting in the vicinity of aerodromes: Advice to lighting designers'.
+- 3.1 All text and images displayed on the approved advertising device: - 3.1.1 must be static; - 3.1.2 must not imitate a traffic control device, move contrary to any traffic control device or include traffic instructions (for example 'stop'); and - 3.1.3 must not involve moving parts or flashing lights. - 3.2 Any lighting devices associated with the advertising device, such as sensory lighting, must be positioned on the site and shielded so as not to cause glare or other nuisance to nearby residents or motorists.
+Night lighting must be designed, constructed and operated in accordance with 'Australian Standard AS4282 Control of the obtrusive effects of outdoor lighting' and 'Civil Aviation Safety Authority (CASA) Guidelines: Lighting in the vicinity of aerodromes: Advice to lighting designers'.